putyourlightson/laravel-datastar/README.md

 ```

 > [!NOTE]
-> Signals updates _cannot_ be wrapped in `{% mergefragment %}` tags, since each update creates a server-sent event which will conflict with the fragment’s contents.
+> Signal patches _cannot_ be wrapped in `@patchelements` directives, since each update creates a server-sent event which will conflict with the element’s contents.

 ---